 How BI Trends Can Add More Value to Your Business-Find out

-Business Intelligence, being the fastest-moving technology among the virtual world and business arenas, witnessed a tremendous change in 2015.
+Business Intelligence, being the fastest-moving technology in the virtual world and business arenas.
+It witnessed a tremendous change in 2015, and since then there is no looking back.
 With many organizations opening up data to their employees, the techniques for adopting the technology and bringing more value to their data are also multiplying.
-This has significantly increased industry’s appetite for more advanced analytics so that much deeper questions can be answered with greater insights on the data.
+The major contribution for blending technology with businesses goes to IT consulting service providers.
+They have significantly increased the industry’s appetite for more advanced analytics such as virtual reality or augmented reality so that much deeper questions can be answered with greater insights on the data.

-People have changed their view of seeing data.
-They now want their data to explore more questions and provide deeper insights; and the expectation is only going to heighten with coming time.
-The need for data to give more useful information to data experts as well as non-experts is also on a rise.
-To cater these requirements, visual analytics tools empower people to quickly reach insights, build meaningful collaborations and create a community around the data.
+People have changed their perspective of seeing data.
+They now want their data to explore more questions and provide deeper insights, and the expectation is only going to heighten with the coming time.
+The need for data to give more useful information to data experts as well as non-experts is also on the rise.
+To cater to these requirements, visual analytics tools empower people to quickly reach insights, build meaningful collaborations and create a community around the data.

 Collaboration of Governance and Self-service Analytics

 It is common thinking that governance and self-service analytics don’t go hand-in-hand.
 But this misconception is slowly diminishing with the gap between the two closings.
 Organizations have realized the importance of governance in nurturing the analytics culture and effectively meeting business needs.
 The data can be safely analyzed if it is kept at a centralized position with clean and fast data sources and provided with optimum quality of security and performance.

 Evolution of Data Integration